tisaconundrum2/MyResume/README.md

 - Detail-oriented Software Engineer
 - Exceptional troubleshooting skills
-- Talent for developing innovative solutions
 - Highly dependable team player
 - Efficiently resolving project issues in a thorough manner
 - Strong leadership abilities
-- Hands-on skills
-- Communicate well within a team setting
+- Communicates well within a team setting
 - Ability to critically look at a problem and look at the broader picture
 - Always seeking to improve myself and staying up to date on the latest trends